giorgiop94/digital-garden/_notes/Course - Planetary Boundaries.md

+---
+title: Course - Planetary Boundaries
+---
 Created by: [[Stockholm Resilience Center]]

 ## The Quadruple Squeeze
 1. Population increase
 	- Set to reach 9B by 2050
 	- Most of damage to the Earth is being done by 20% of population (rich)
 		- As more people enter the middle class this pressure will increase
 2. Climate Change
 	- 450 ppm (GHG concentration) is what's normally described as the danger zone
 		- We entered it in 2014